 1. En Passant in the Opening

-En passant can occur as early in the opening.
+En passant can occur early in the opening.
 This example features a popular line played in the Giuoco Piano chess opening.
-This particular mainline goes 1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5 4.c3 Nf6 5.d4 exd4 6.e5 White’s e5 Pawn is attacking black’s Knight on f6.
+This particular main line goes 1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5 4.c3 Nf6 5.d4 exd4 6.e5 White’s e5 Pawn is attacking black’s knight on f6.
 Black played the precise 6…d5! and now is attacking the white Bishop on c4.

-This move only gives Black a pawn and makes us question the sacrifice of the d pawn .
-More importantly, white surrendered the centre and has no compensation for the d pawn.
+This move only gives Black a pawn and makes us question the sacrifice of the d pawn.
+More importantly, white surrendered the center and has no compensation for the d pawn.
 Capturing by En Passant only gives black the advantage here.
 This is one case where you should not en passant.

 Scotch Gambit Opening

-The Scotch is one of my favorites opening choice.
+The Scotch is one of my favorite opening choices.
 In some lines, such as the Scotch Gambit, the white player can capture black’s d pawn by en passant.
 The mainline of the Scotch Gambit opens with 1.e4 e5 2.Nf3 Nc6 3.d4 exd4 4.Bc4 Nf6 5.e5 d5!

 Instead, he should maintain his attack by pinning the c6 Knight with his Bishop via 6.Bb5 and later recover back his pawn with Nfxd4.